jchanvfx/NodeGraphQt/docs/examples/ex_node.rst

 Embedding Custom Widgets
 ************************

-Here's an example to embed a custom widget using the :meth:`NodeGraphQt.BaseNode.add_custom_widget` function and :class:`NodeGraphQt.NodeBaseWidget` class.
+Here's an example to embed a custom widget where we subclass the :class:`NodeGraphQt.NodeBaseWidget` and then add to the node with the :meth:`NodeGraphQt.BaseNode.add_custom_widget` function.

 .. code-block:: python
     :linenos: